Wanna go wild on an Alaska adventure cruise? Then you’ve come to the right place!

-But by dinner time that evening – as all 76 guests on our little Wilderness Discoverer ship help themselves to steaming chicken Marbella with apricots, couscous and spinach-and-hazelnut salad – it’s only exhilaration and a sense of awe we feel (okay, a few sore muscles too).
+But by dinner time that evening – as all 76 guests on our little Wilderness Discoverer ship help themselves to steaming chicken Marbella with apricots, couscous and spinach-and-hazelnut salad – it’s only exhilaration and a sense of awe we feel.

 UnCruise Adventures Alaska

-Aided by a young expedition team of keen and friendly American staff, these active adventure cruises are about helping you discover Alaska’s “untamed wild and woolly wilderness.”
+Aided by a competent expedition team of young, keen and friendly American staff, these active adventure cruises are about helping you discover the real Alaska.

 And, boy, do they do that well.

-Made for slipping into secluded areas rarely visited by other people, these ships are cozy.
+Made for slipping into secluded areas rarely visited by others, these ships are cozy.
 They’re so intimate that there are no room keys, and guests often leave doors open when relaxing in their cabins.

-It takes a little while to adjust to the size of the cabins.
+It takes a little while to adjust to the size of our cabin on the Wilderness Discoverer.

-The closet is too small to stuff one’s gear into, so guests hang their jackets and sweaters on hooks in the hallways and stow their rubber boots, given out for the week, in lockers on deck.
+The closet is too small to stuff one’s gear into, so guests hang their jackets and sweaters on hooks in the hallways and stow their rubber boots (on loan for the week) in lockers on deck.

 And the wet bathroom, with a handheld shower, is the size of an airplane toilet.

 But it all works, given the adventure focus.
 Because UnCruise isn’t about living it up on the ship – it’s about getting you outside.